Navigating Neurodivergence: Cultural Humility & Compassion

 With thanks to this mornings PD session, “Counselling Autistic Adults: Understanding the Complexity of the Autistic Experience,” facilitated by Jacqueline Gibbs (NDATS), for inspiring my reflections on cultural humility and compassion in therapy.

-I would also like to acknowledge the collaborative support of AI (ChatGPT), which played an important role in refining and clarifying my thoughts while writing this article.
+I would also like to acknowledge the collaborative support of AI (ChatGPT), which played an important role in organising, clarifying and refining my thoughts while writing this article- which may I say I find particularly useful as someone with an ADHD brain!
 Ethical transparency in the use of technology is important to me, and I believe it is essential to recognise AI’s contribution in this process openly.

 If you would like to read more thoughts around my use of AI in a more creative sense, please visit: https://www.liminalwilds.com.au/ai-aknowledgment.